 To further evaluate the effect of residence on exposure to 1,3-D, LADE was also estimated separately using HEE5CB.
 In this risk assessment, the original mobility assumptions of HEE5CB were expanded to three: low, intermediate, and high.
 Also, under each mobility assumption, individuals were assumed to spend the time from birth to age 30, 50, or 70.
 At a given time spent, exposure was estimated using the air concentration distributions from (1) the highest exposure township (i.e., low mobility), (2) the highest exposure township plus its surrounding townships (intermediate mobility), or (3) all townships (high mobility).
 Township #5 was selected as the highest exposure township based on the air monitoring results of (Rotondaro and van Wesenbeeck, 2012b).
-Comparing to MCABLE, the mobility survey by Kaplan (2014) indicated the existence of individuals who spent $\geq$ 30-year (36.8%), $\geq$ 50-year (13.8%), or $\geq$ 70-year (2.1%) durations in Merced, CA, where high use of 1,3-D occurred (Kaplan, 2014).
+Comparing to MCABLE, the mobility assumptions in HEE5CB are more restrictive (Driver et al., 2015).
+However, results of the mobility survey by Kaplan (2014) indicated the existence of individuals who spent \geq 30-year (36.8%), \geq 50-year (13.8%), or \geq 70-year (2.1%) durations in Merced, CA, where high use of 1,3-D occurred (Kaplan, 2014).
 Hence, the exposure scenarios of HEE5CB can be considered as the special (or limiting) cases of MCABLE's.